Best daily deals

 • Sennheiser HD 660S2 ($499 at Amazon): The successor to the original high-end headphones, these are for anyone looking for a set of open-backs that perform well for music listening and don’t overemphasize the highs.

-• Sony MDR-7506 ($79 at Sweetwater): Since the early 90s, these headphones have remained a companion for many audio professionals, and for good reason.
+• Sony MDR-7506 ($89 at Amazon): Since the early 90s, these headphones have remained a companion for many audio professionals, and for good reason.
 Lacking in frills and luxuries, it does the job even if it’s not the flashiest set of headphones and still sounds good.

 What you should know about audiophile headphones